renkun-ken/rlist-tutorial/Features/Searching.md

 ```

 ```
-#       Ken.Name James.Friends1 James.Friends2
+#       Ken.Name James.Friends1 James.Friends2     Penny.Name
-#          "Ken"          "Ken"        "Penny"
+#          "Ken"          "Ken"        "Penny"        "Penny"
 ```

 Like other rlist functions, the search expression can be a lambda expression.
-However, `list.search()` does not support index and name meta-sybmols in search expression yet.
-In other words, you cannot use `.i` or `.name` other user-defined symbols to represent either the index or the name of the element.
+However, `list.search()` does not name meta-sybmol in search expression yet.
+In other words, you cannot use `.name` to represent the name of the element.
+You can use `.i` to represent the number of vectors that has been checked, and `.n` to represent the number of vectors that satisfy the condition.